 It will keep you fuller after your morning meal, but also for the 24hrs after your meal.

-So how do you add protein to a breakfast smoothie?
+So how do you add protein to your healthy breakfast smoothies?

-Well that’s pretty easy, you can add these to boost the protein in your smoothie:
+You can try adding these ingredients to boost the protein in your smoothie:

 - Nut butters such as almond or peanut

 - Milk or yoghurt (like almond milk or greek yoghurt)